 You may contact us via email at SPDOmbudsman@spokanecity.org or via voicemail at 509.625.6742.
 We apologize for any inconvenience.

-If you have been utilizing downtown parking since fees were suspended due to COVID-19, it’s time to go back to regularly scheduled parking fees on May 26.
-As Spokane begins to reopen over the next several weeks on-street parking compliance is essential in managing turnover for businesses who rely on customers accessing their locations throughout the day.
+As Spokane moves through Safe Start, on-street parking compliance is essential in managing turnover for businesses who rely on customers accessing their locations throughout the day.
 Please continue to honor the 10 minute curbside pick-up areas.